risk-first/website/docs/thinking/A-Simple-Scenario.md

  - Meeting Reality

 definitions:
- - Attendant Risk
+ - name: Attendant Risk
+   description:  A Risk you expect to face as the result of Taking Action.
+   anchor: attendant-risks
- - Hidden Risk
+ - name: Hidden Risk
+   description: Risks you aren't aware of when you consider Taking Action. i.e. an unknown unknown.
+   anchor: hidden-risks
- - Goal
+ - name: Goal
+   description: A picture of the future that an individual or team carries within their Internal Model; An imagined destination on the Risk Landscape.
+A specific Upside Risk we'd like to nurture and realize.
+   anchor: goal-in-mind

 featured:
   class: bg3